orangejellyfish/serverless-starter/README.md

 - API Gateway request logging into CloudWatch is enabled by default, meaning it will be easier to trace requests through the system, leading to more convenient debugging.

+- AWS X-Ray tracing is enabled for API Gateway and Lambda by default, giving greater visibility of the whole stack and making it easier to track down bottlenecks.

 - CloudFormation stacks are split into nested stacks per Lambda function via the [split-stacks][spss] plugin, helping to avoid the [limit of 200 resources][lim]